 Helps to Reduce Humidity and Moisture

-The main purpose of a bathroom’s exhaust fan is to remove the moisture that is in the air by drawing out the humid air and replacing it with drier air.
+The main purpose of a bathroom’s exhaust fan is to remove the moisture that is in the air.
+It does this by drawing out the humid air and replacing it with drier air.
 This is vital to create a bathroom environment that is mold and mildew free, in addition to, protecting all the materials and surfaces that make up the bathroom (more on that later).

 Improved Air Quality